Handwriting script

+The evolution of the Latin alphabet through various scripts.

-A script or handwriting script is a formal, generic style of handwriting (as opposed to personal handwriting), within a writing system.
-A hand may be a synonym or a variation, a subset of script.
+A script or handwriting script is a formal, standard style of handwriting (as opposed to personal handwriting) within a writing system.
+A hand may be a synonym or a variation, such as a subset of script.

-There is a variety of historical styles in manuscript documents, Some of them belonging to calligraphy, whereas some were set up for better readability, utility or teaching (teaching script). see History of the Latin script.
+There is a variety of historical styles in manuscript documents, Some of them belonging to calligraphy, whereas some were set up for better readability, utility or teaching (teaching script).

 Historic styles of handwriting may be studied by palaeography.

-Personal variations and idiosyncrasies in writing style departing from the standard hand, which may for example allow the work of a particular scribe copying or writing a manuscript to be identified, are described by the term handwriting (or hand).